HHS/TANF-app/docs/Technical-Documentation/secret-key-rotation-steps.md

-# Rotating JWT Keys
+# Rotating Secret Keys

 ## Context

-To maintain good security, we will periodically rotate the JWT keys used to control authentication and authorization to our application.
+To maintain good security, we will periodically rotate the following secret keys, which are used to control authentication and authorization to our application:
+- JWT keys
+- Django secret key

 This document outlines the process of how to do this.

 **Warning** Production sites will need to be taken down for maintenance when rotating keys, as the rotation will automatically invalidate all current sessions.

+## Rotation procedure
+**<details><summary>JWT Keys</summary>**
+_to be updated after #1153 completed_
 ### 1. Generate New Keys

 In your Mac terminal (or bash terminal in Windows), enter the following command: